box/Anemometer/README.md

 **NOTE:** I'm using a BASH 3.0 shell here on my MySQL database server!
 This is so the "$HOSTNAME" variable properly replaces with "db.example.com")

-For pt-query-digest verson < 2.2
+For pt-query-digest version < 2.2

     $ pt-query-digest --user=anemometer --password=superSecurePass \
                       --review h=db.example.com,D=slow_query_log,t=global_query_review \